bibi21000/RasPy/README.md

    sudo apt-get -y update
    sudo apt-get -y dist-upgrade

-Some packages need to be removed as some new version are available from eggs :
+We need to install some packages to download and build RasPy:

-   sudo apt-get remove python-zmq libzmq1 libzmq3 libzmq3-dev libzmq-dev python-nose2 python-nose pylint
+   sudo apt-get -y install build-essential python-dev python-minimal python python2.7-dev python2.7-minimal python2.7 git python-setuptools python-docutils

-We also need to install some packages :
+Some packages need to be removed as new versions are available from eggs :

-   sudo apt-get -y install build-essential python-dev python-minimal python python2.7-dev python2.7-minimal python2.7 git
+   sudo apt-get remove python-zmq libzmq1 libzmq-dev python-nose pylint

 Download it